hyphacoop/one.compost.digital/content/pieces/back/index.md

 ```

-## ＊✿❀ and a BIG thank you to our supporters and partners! ❀✿＊
+## ＊✿❀ BIG thank you to our supporters & partners! ❀✿＊
 {{< rawhtml >}}

 <a href="https://distributed.press" target="_blank"><img src="logo-distributedpress.png" alt="Distributed Press" /></a>